 Returning season workers may be tired of staff housing and choose to find their own place.
 Also, it can be incredibly fun to get a crew of your friends together for the season in a share house.

-If you are looking for your own place, the Snow Season Central forum, local papers, online classifieds and pin-up advertisements around town are good places to start.
+If you are looking for your own place, local papers, online classifieds and pin-up advertisements around town are good places to start.